matttrent/matttrent.com/src/reading.md

 - __Steven Pressfield,__ [The War of Art](http://amzn.to/2htJIvZ).
 Modern-day Marcus Aurelius reminding you to show up and do your assigned work professionally, as difficult as it may be.
 - __Winifred Gallagher,__ [Rapt: Attention and the Focused Life](http://amzn.to/2iiJh9Y).
 Author is diagnosed cancer, realizes her life is improved by living more in the present.
 Sadly this book is mostly pop-psychology and doesn't introspect much how attention improved her life.
 - __Pedro Domingos,__ [The Master Algorithm](The Master Algorithm).
 Summary of the major approaches to machine learning that turns into an ad for the author's research.
 A few insights.
 - __Oliver Sacks,__ [On the Move](http://amzn.to/2iJLbzm).
-Endearing biography.
+Endearing autobiography.
 I've always loved Sacks.
 It was encouraging to read that someone I respect still felt he had no idea what he was doing at the age of 40.
 - __Donald Barlett,__ [Howard Hughes: His Life and Madness](http://amzn.to/2ivcDBM).
 For as much as Hughes is a household name, I was surprised how little I knew about his life.
 Hughes was a complete nut.
 - __Jean Edward Smith,__ [Eisenhower in War and Peace](http://amzn.to/2hxchw0).
 I bought it for the perspective on the European theater, but was equally interested in his presidency.
 - __Michael Lewis,__ [Flash Boys](http://amzn.to/2icKcLe).
 The dark and dirty world of high-frequency trading.
 This is absolutely nuts.